Fody/Fody/readme.md

  * [Migrate from project.json to new VS 2017 SDK style projects](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-migrate)

-## Why?

-This technique of "weaving" in new instructions is fantastically powerful.
-You can turn simple public properties into full [INotifyPropertyChanged implementations](https://github.com/Fody/PropertyChanged), add [checks for null arguments](https://github.com/Fody/NullGuard), add [Git hashes to your Assemblies](https://github.com/Fody/Stamp), even [make all your string comparisons case insensitive](https://github.com/Fody/Caseless).

 ## The plumbing tasks Fody handles

   * Injection of the MSBuild task into the build pipeline